rux616/karabiner-windows-mode/README.md

 - [@elijaholmos](https://github.com/elijaholmos) for adding in the new Alacritty bundle ID
 - [@jelmansouri](https://github.com/jelmansouri) for adding in Ghostty's bundle ID
 - [@comigor](https://github.com/comigor) for adding in Zed's bundle ID
+- [@austenstone](https://github.com/austenstone) for broadening VSCode exception to include Insiders and other variants

 ([TOC](#table-of-contents))